Jayeshpatil9869/Lazarev/README.md

 - Scroll Trigger: [Link](https://greensock.com/docs/v3/Plugins/ScrollTrigger)

 Feel free to explore the code and customize it according to your needs.
 Happy coding! 😊🚀

+Absolutely, it's important to clarify that the repository is solely for educational purposes and to enhance web development skills.
+It's not meant to be associated with or endorsed by Lazarev Agency, and it serves as a learning tool for individuals interested in web development and design.